xWTF/SnipeIT-bPAC/README.md

 1. Create a template with P-touch Editor following [The Official Guide](https://support.brother.com/g/s/es/dev/en/bpac/use/editor/index.html), set the `Object Name` column to one of the [Keys Available](#Keys-Available), they will be replaced automatically :)
 1. Save the template file to a sensible location
 1. Install the [bPAC Client Component](https://support.brother.com/g/s/es/dev/en/bpac/download/index.html#client) on the server that runs this daemon
+   __Note: If you are downloading from releases, get the 64 bit version!__
 1. Grab the daemon from [releases](https://github.com/xWTF/SnipeIT-bPAC/releases) or build your own from the source
 1. Open the daemon, click **Stop** button and configure a sensible port and access key, and the template file
 1. Click **Start** button